Edward-Sadoon/Personal-Mini-Projects/README.md

-# Cool-Python-Projects
+# Cool-Mini-Projects
-A list of fun python projects that I built and continue to build.
+A list of fun small projects that I built and continue to build.